Our Go Green series showcases destinations working to protect the environment.

 By Hope S. Philbrick

 Several restaurants in Atlanta, Georgia, serve delicious fare and also help protect the earth in innovative ways.
-Whether you choose to eat healthy menu options or splurge on calories, you can feel good about dining at any one of them.
+Eat eco!
+Whether you choose healthy menu options or splurge on calories, you can feel good about dining at any one of them.

 Bonus Go Green points to chefs who keep a garden steps away from their kitchen.
 It’s a green initiative that brings new meaning to ‘fresh’ as it yields, ahem, greens (alongside produce of other hues).
 Trust us: Down and dirty never tasted so good.